SeaQL/seaql.github.io/SeaORM/docs/06-migration/02-writing-migration.md

 }
 ```

-Also, you have to include the new migration in the [`MigratorTrait::migrations`](https://docs.rs/sea-orm-migration/*/sea_orm_migration/migrator/trait.MigratorTrait.html#tymethod.migrations) method.
+Additionally, you have to include the new migration in the [`MigratorTrait::migrations`](https://docs.rs/sea-orm-migration/*/sea_orm_migration/migrator/trait.MigratorTrait.html#tymethod.migrations) method.
 Note that the migrations should be sorted in chronological order.

 ```rust title="migration/src/lib.rs"
 pub use sea_orm_migration::*;